awais786/edx-sga/README.md

     To configure SGA to use local storage, edit `lms/envs/private.py` to include these settings (and create the file if it doesn't exist yet):

+    Starting with Django 4.2, the `get_storage_class` function has been deprecated and is scheduled for removal in Django 5.2.
+To ensure forward compatibility, Django has introduced a new storages system.
+You can now define all your custom or third-party storage backends using the STORAGES dictionary in your settings.

     ```
     MEDIA_ROOT = "/edx/var/edxapp/uploads"
     DEFAULT_FILE_STORAGE = 'django.core.files.storage.FileSystemStorage'

+    STORAGES = {
+        # The default file storage backend (fallback for user-uploaded media, etc.)
+        "default": {
+            "BACKEND": "django.core.files.storage.FileSystemStorage",
+        },

+        # Static files storage (used by collectstatic etc.)
+        "staticfiles": {
+            "BACKEND": "django.contrib.staticfiles.storage.StaticFilesStorage",
+        },

+        # Your SGA-specific storage backend
+        "sga_storage": {
+            "BACKEND": "storages.backends.s3boto3.S3Boto3Storage",
+            "OPTIONS": {
+                "bucket_name": "sga",
+                "default_acl": "public-read",
+                "location": "sga/images",
+            },
+        },
+    }
     ```

     You can also configure S3 to be used as the file storage backend.
 Ask a fellow developer or devops for the